Three dead in plane crash at Reno Airport

 (CNN)A plane carrying three people crashed at the Reno-Tahoe International Airport Sunday evening, killing all on board, according to an airport spokesperson.

-The piper Cherokee plane, which seats three, took off at the airport when it experienced an unknown issue causing it to crash into cars parked at the airport's parking lot, airport spokesman Brian Kulpin told CNN.
+The piper Cherokee plane took off at the airport when it experienced an unknown issue causing it to crash into cars parked at the airport's parking lot, airport spokesman Brian Kulpin told CNN.

 No one on the ground was injured, but at least 15 cars were damaged.